The ENT Resident logo

 Anatomy of Pharynx - Introduction

-💡 The post below is just an outline of the YouTube video and my notes.
-For the full content, please purchase the notes using the links above.
+馃挕 This post is a free outline of my YouTube video.
+Get my full handwritten notes using the links above.

-🧠 What is the Pharynx?
+馃 What is the Pharynx?

 Pharynx is a long, muscular, funnel-shaped tube that serves as a shared passage for both the respiratory and digestive tracts.

-📏 Dimensions of Pharynx:
+馃搹 Dimensions of Pharynx:

 • Structurally, it resembles an inverted cone.